risc0/risc0-ethereum/steel/docs/steel-commitments.md

 }
 ```

 This method uses the `blockhash` opcode to commit to a block hash that is no more than 256 blocks old.
 With Ethereum's 12-second block time, this provides a window of about 50 minutes to generate the proof and ensure that the validating transaction is contained in a block.
-This approach is ideal for most scenarios, including complex computations, as it typically provides sufficient time to generate the proof.
+This approach will work for most scenarios, including complex computations, as it typically provides sufficient time to generate the proof.

 2. Beacon Block Root Commitment